aatwi/FeedbackManagementTool/README.md

 1. When the round is over, the receiver takes some time to comment on the received feedback.

 ## After the meeting

+Following the meeting, the manager consolidates the feedback for each member.
+1. For each member, the manager collects the given feedback and writes it into a single file
+1. When done, the manager sends each file to the corresponding member

 # Features